-Crafting any message, from an email intro to an annual report, starts with understanding the listener.
-It’s a you-first way of thinking, a posture of humility.
+Crafting any message, from an email introduction to an annual report, starts with understanding the listener.
+It’s a you-first way of thinking.
+And it requires a posture of humility.

 Humble is considerate.
 Humble is non-assuming.
 Humble leads the listener to this place: tell me more.

 Humble connects with people, because it’s clear that we’re putting them first.